econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 | $\Alive_{t+1} \equiv \Alive_{t}^{t+1}$ | probability that a person alive at age $t$ survives to age $t+1$                        |

+{and} since $\aNrm$ measures available market resources that are unspent, this formulation makes it crystal clear that the consumer faces a tradeoff between the utility of consumption today and the expected value of preserving assets $\aNrm=\mNrm-\cNrm$ for the future.[^normalization]

 ### Calibration

 Many of the parameters of the basic life-cycle consumption-saving model can be calibrated from well measured empirical data.
-For example, we use standard calibrations of both of the income shock processes during the working life, based on [INSERT REFERENCE], and survival probabilities by age are taken directly from actuarial mortality tables published by the Social Security Administration.
+For example, we use standard calibrations of both of the income shock processes during the working life, based on @Cagetti2003, and survival probabilities by age are taken directly from actuarial mortality tables published by the Social Security Administration.
 We set the 'pure' rate of time preference to $\beta=1$, meaning that the optimal choice is to care exactly as much your future self as much as your present self (conditional on surviving into the future).